sireton/sireton.github.io/_posts/2026-03-05-WingData-Write-Up.md

 1. **Version disclosure matters** — A single version string on a login page was enough to identify a critical, remotely exploitable CVE.
 Information leakage at the surface level can have serious consequences.

 2. **"Secure" doesn't mean unbreakable** — CVE-2025-4517 is a great reminder that newer protections like `filter="data"` represent a layer of defence, not a complete solution.
-Understanding *why* a protection works — and where its assumptions break down — is core to both offensive and defensive security work.
+Understanding *why* a protection works and where its assumptions break down are core to both offensive and defensive security work.

 3. **Credential files deserve the same scrutiny as databases** — Flat configuration files storing password hashes are easy to overlook.
 They deserve the same access controls as any credential store.